Technical SEO Case Study

 This is exactly what we saw with Money3’s organic visibility, with both clicks and impressions seeing a sudden decline around the time of the algorithm rollout in mid-June 2021.

-However, over time, we have seen site visibility and conversions recover and even improve to levels beyond the pre-algorithm rollout.
-Together with Money3’s developer, we were able to successfully improve on a variety of Core Web Vitals metrics, as well as improve pagespeed scores across a majority of pages on desktop and mobile.
+However, we have seen site visibility and conversions recover over time and even improve to levels beyond the pre-algorithm rollout.
+Together with Money3’s developer, we successfully improved on a variety of Core Web Vitals metrics and improved page speed scores across a majority of pages on desktop and mobile.

 • Out of 69 URLs, the number of URLs passing Core Web Vitals benchmark increased from 19 to 52 on mobile (+33) and 0 to 11 (+11) on Desktop from June to November.